dulhara79/Seasonal_Travel_Recommender/README.md

 Developer README — accurate snapshot of the codebase and how to run and interact with it.

+Documentation: See `docs/SYSTEM_DESIGN_AND_IMPLEMENTATION.md` for System Design, Architecture, and Implementation details (sections 3 and 4).

 This project is a multi-agent travel planning assistant focused on Sri Lanka.
 It uses a FastAPI backend to orchestrate several agents (orchestrator, location, activity, packing, summary) and a React/Vite frontend.

 ## Repo layout (important files)